 Think of all the reasons you have to live.
 Now, get over your fears, misperceptions and excuses, and get screened.
 Getting screened means a physician will look for something you might not know is there.
 This is largely true for colorectal cancer, which in its earliest stages usually has no symptoms.
 In many cases, a screening test can find or prevent colorectal cancer.
 If you're 50 or older, or you have a family history of colorectal cancer, a colonoscopy is the most recommended test because it looks at the entire length of the colon.
 We acknowledge, however, that getting screened – whether by colonoscopy, flexible sigmoidoscopy or fecal occult blood test – is better than never getting tested at all.

-If you're not sure which test is right for you, check out our helpful decision-making tool.
-Then make an appointment with your primary care provider to discuss your options and preference.
+If you're not sure which test is right for you, make an appointment with your primary care provider to discuss your options and preference.

 To learn more about your plan coverage for these tests, or to take advantage of some of our new interactive health features, visit myProvidence.org.
 (Note: myProvidence is not currently available for Medicare or Medicaid members.)
 For questions regarding plan coverage, call customer service at 503-574-7500 or 800-878-4445.